ffund/ml-notebooks/notebooks/9-slash-dataset.md

 :::

 ::: {.cell .markdown }
-In this demo, we'l look at an example of a task that is difficult for "classical" machine learning models, and difficult for fully connected neural networks, but easy for convolutional neural networks.
+In this demo, we'll look at an example of a task that is difficult for "classical" machine learning models, and difficult for fully connected neural networks, but easy for convolutional neural networks.
 :::